MrBMueller/MidGen/README.md

     perl MidGen.pl <project.pl>

-If there is no file specified, the default project (Projects\Current.pl) is used.
+If there is no file specified, the default project (Projects\Current.pl) gets processed.

-To get started quickly and to see how the output looks like, you can just process a smf midi file thru the program.
+To get started quickly and to see how the output looks like, you can just process a smf midi file thru the program or try one of the provided project examples.